afrl-rq/OpenUxAS/src/ada/src/services/template/README.md

 One of the "TODO" entries in the generated source files is to verify that the string literal exactly matches the value expected by the rest of OpenUxAS.

 As templates, the six generated files are incomplete.
 Users must fill in the missing parts by editing the files.
 The "TODO" entries facilitate this effort.
 Because the files are incomplete, they are not immediately compilable.
-As a result, when the script invokes gnatchop you will see warning messages.
-You may ignore these warnings.

 In the sections that follow, we describe how to modify the generated files and make other changes necessary to include them in the Ada executable.
 We will refer to the names of the files, and the names of the packages within those files, using the <Service_Name> placeholder.
 For example, we will refer to the package that provides the service functionality (part 2) as "package <Service_Name>", and corresponding files as "<service_name>.ads" and "<service_name>.adb" for the spec and body respectively.
 Likewise, we will refer to "package <Service_Name>_Mailboxes" and "package <Service_Name>_Interfacing" (although the actual, full package name would be "UxAS.Comms.LMCP_Net_Client.Service.<Service_Name>_Interfacing").

 ## Add Messages